Healthcare contains too many manual processes — which leaves too many opportunities for human error!

 The greatest value to be extracted will come from processing prior authorizations.
 “The biggest value proposition for AI is not the machine’s ability to make critical healthcare decisions, but it’s the ability to take administrative processes off the plate of humans who have more important things to do,” said Infinx VP of Product Navaneeth Nair.
 “The most valuable systems are those that help people make better decisions and actions while learning continuously.”

 Data Drives Machine Learning

 Machine learning requires a certain amount of data to generate a practical algorithm.
-The more available data, the smarter the machine.
-When decision making is more predictive, it improves outcomes.
+The more available the data, the smarter the machine.
+When decision-making is more predictive, it improves outcomes.
 As a result, organizations with the most extensive data sets produce the most effective machine learning tools.

 In terms of prior authorization determinations and RCM, few organizations possess Infinx’s extensive knowledge base of payer policies, and guidelines or the vast knowledge of rules learned using advanced machine learning techniques employed on a vast repository of payer authorization outcomes.

 The proprietary engine in Infinx’s Prior Authorization Software automatically determines in real-time if a prior authorization is required or not, saving healthcare providers valuable time, resources and money when scheduling procedures.
 “Our solution is the direct result of two primary factors: extensive operational experience with the national payers on prior authorization and cutting-edge machine learning,” said Nair.
 “This results in an ever-smarter, more efficient product.
 The engine also has the capability to be integrated to any EMR or practice management system through an API which would offer real-time results at scheduling.”